czbiohub-sf/cerebra/paper/paper.md

 VCF records are read in simultaneously; individual records are converted to _GenomePosition_ objects to keep track of their genomic intervals and observed DNA bases.
 _GenomePositions_ are then queried against the _genome interval tree_.
 If an overlapping interval is found we retrieve the peptide-level variant from this node of the _genome interval tree_.
 Peptide-level variants are converted to [ENSEMBL](https://uswest.ensembl.org/index.html) protein IDs, in accordance with the [HGVS](https://varnomen.hgvs.org/) sequence variant nomenclature.
 The output is a hierarchically ordered text file (CSV or JSON) that reports the the ENSEMBL protein ID and the gene associated with each variant, for each experimental sample.

 Variant callers are known to produce a great deal of false positives, especially when applied to single-cell RNA-seq data [@Enge:2017].
-To address this concern we include the `--report_coverage` option.
+To address this concern we have included the `--report_coverage` option.
 If indicated this option will report counts for both variant and wildtype reads at all variant loci.
 We reasoned that variants with a high degree of read support are less likely to be false positives.
 This option is designed to give the user more confidence in individual variant calls.

 We should emphasize that `find-peptide-variants` does not *definitively* report peptide-level variants but rather the *likely* set of peptide variants.
 Definitively reporting protein variants from RNA-seq requires knowledge of alternate splicing -- this represents an open problem in the field [@Huang:2017].
 For example, if a read picks up a variant in exon 2 of a given gene, we can report each of the potential spliceforms of that gene that contain exon 2, but we **cannot** infer which of those particular spliceforms are actually present in our sample (see \autoref{splice}).
 For the example shown in \autoref{splice} we would translate and report _t1_ and _t3_ as both of these contain exon 2.